 - Laboratory Tests- Testing for several systemic problems is used to measure and monitor various levels of hormones, enzymes, as well as blood cells in the body.
 These tests could verify problems with the endocrine system as they test blood counts, urinalysis, lipid profile, and measurements of creatinine and liver enzymes.

 The treatment of erectile dysfunction usually proceeds from least to most invasive.
 Dr. Allen might have you follow some of the suggestions listed below, but regardless of what his page states, please always follow the medical advice and instructions given to you by the physician, Dr. Allen.

 - Cutting back of any drugs with harmful side effects.

 - Psychotherapy and behavior modifications- The goal is to decrease anxiety associated with intercourse.

 - The use of drugs (oral or locally injected) and vacuum devices are usually the third steps in treating erectile dysfunction.
 The drugs Viagra, Levitra, and Cialis are the most popular and common oral medications for erectile dysfunction.
 A mechanical vacuum device creates an erection by creating a vacuum which allows the penis to engorge and expand due to the increase of blood.

 Erectile dysfunction is not uncommon.
 Dr. Allen has gathered a lot of information and a multitude of experience dealing with erectile dysfunction over the years.
-If you are having any of these signs or symptoms, or would just like to get a few answers for your questions, make an appointment with Dr. Allen today.
 See this article for more information on erectile restoration.